mschiffn/comp_ui_toolbox/README.md

 electronic miniaturization and
-processing power have recently led to freely programmable ultrasound imaging (UI) systems and software-based "ultrafast" imaging modes, e.g.
+processing power have recently led to freely programmable ultrasound imaging (UI) systems and software-based "ultrafast" imaging modes, such as

 - coherent plane-wave compounding,
 - synthetic aperture imaging, or
-- limited-diffraction beam imaging, that
+- limited-diffraction beam imaging.

+These imaging modes capture
-capture large fields of view (FOVs) at rates in the kilohertz range.
+large fields of view (FOVs) at rates in the kilohertz range.

-Standard image formation algorithms, e.g. delay-and-sum (DAS) or
+Standard image formation algorithms, such as delay-and-sum (DAS) or
-Fourier methods, however, gradually trade the image quality off against the frame rate.
+Fourier methods, however, increase the frame rate at the expense of the image quality.
 They rely on
 relatively simple physical models that do not support